APY/APYDataGridBundle/Resources/doc/annotations.md

  - format [string] - format (only Date Column)
  - sortable [boolean]- turns on or off column sorting
  - filterable [boolean] - turns on or off visibility of column filter
- - source [boolean] - turns on or off column visibility for Source class
+ - source [boolean] - turns on or off column visibility for Source class (column will *not* be read from data source)
- - visible [boolean] -  turns on or off column visibility
+ - visible [boolean] -  turns on or off column visibility (column will be read from data source but not rendered)
  - primary [boolean] - sets column as primary - default is primary key form Entity/Document
  - align [string(left|right|center)] - default left
  - role [string] default null - security role for current column example: role="ROLE_USER"